 To do this, it compares a firm’s current assets to current liabilities.
-In effect, it indicates the extent to which a company’s current assets can cover its current liabilities.
+In effect, it indicates the extent to which a stock trading company’s current assets can cover its current liabilities.
 Simply put, the current ratio lets you know if a company can keep its lights on.

 Current assets are defined as company cash and assets that can be easily converted to cash within a year.